 Hides were prepared and shipped to the east and Europe (mainly Germany) for processing into leather.
 Homesteaders collected bones from carcasses left by hunters.
 Bison bones were used in refining sugar, and in making fertilizer and fine bone china.
 Bison bones price was from $2.50 to $15.00 a ton.

 When modern Europeans arrived in North America, an estimated 50 million bison inhabited the continent.
 After the great slaughter of American bison during the 1800s, the number of bison remaining alive in North America declined to as low as 541.
 During that period, a handful of ranchers gathered remnants of the existing herds to save the species from extinction.

 By the 1830s the Comanche and their allies on the southern plains were killing about 280,000 bison a year, which was near the limit of sustainability for that region.
 Firearms and horses, along with a growing export market for buffalo robes and bison meat had resulted in larger and larger numbers of bison killed each year.

-- In 1884 there was around 325 wild bison left in the United States – including 25 in Yellowstone.
-Before the Europeans arrived in the New World, there was more than 50 million bison in North America.
+In 1884 there were around 325 wild bison left in the United States – including 25 in Yellowstone.
+Before the Europeans arrived in the New World, there were more than 50 million bison in North America.

 How many bison skulls might be in the photo?

 Hard to tell without being able to see the whole pile.
 Some rough calculations based on skulls volume and the dimensions of the pile calculate 180,000 skulls on that pile.